 Treats respiratory infections & common cold: It is an excellent expectorant that loosens mucus in the esophagus and throat to help us cough it out.
 Its antimicrobial properties kill the pathogens that can lead to throat infections and congestion in the chest.

-Other commonly used home remedies which can help the symptoms of respiratory health and asthma are Mint, Ginger, Garlic, Curry Leaves, Coriander, Cinnamon, Chilies, Cardamom, Bay Leaves, Basil, Asafoetida, Aniseeds.
+Other commonly used home remedies which can help the symptoms of respiratory health and asthma are Mint, Ginger, Garlic, Curry Leaves, Coriander, Cinnamon, Chilies, Cardamom, Black Pepper, Bay Leaves, Basil, Asafoetida, Aniseeds.

 Oral Health: Cloves contain biochemicals that have pain killer properties and are beneficial for gum diseases such as gingivitis, and the extracts are effective in inhibiting the growth of pathogens.
 It is widely used in tooth pastes.
 It helps in painful gums, swelling, tooth ache and bad breath.